 The allegation that Herbalife, founded in 1980, is a pyramid scheme was not limited to this case.
 A Federal Trade Commission investigation of the company was ongoing in 2014, as was a public-relations campaign by hedge funder Bill Ackman, who stated that he shorted the company's stock because he believed that its sales system was flawed.

+This is how Herbalife operates.
 When a new Herbalife distributor is recruited, they purchase a chunk of Herbalife products, which it is then up to them to sell.
 One big question at issue is whether the company ultimately makes its money because there are "end users" out there consuming those products, or if what's actually happening is that new distributors are getting lured into buying big batches of stuff that they will never be able to get rid of.
 The company does allow distributors to return unsold products, but does so only under conditions that discourage many returns.

-The very fact that Herbalife was prepared to settle a lawsuit for a whopping A$17.3 million merely showed that this company was not prepared to have its grubby pyramid-type marketing exposed to the world and most probably invite US authorities to close it down.
+The very fact that Herbalife was prepared to settle a lawsuit for a whopping A$17.3 million merely showed that this company was not prepared to have its grubby pyramid-type marketing exposed to the world and most probably would have prompted US authorities to close it down.
 Herbalife's products are overpriced, not clinically trialled and come with the disclaimer that they are not intended to do anything except relieve the buyers of their money.

 In April 2016, a group of multi-level marketing scammers from Britain made off with an estimated $5 million from everyday Australians after a "cashback shopping" scheme collapsed.
 Go Aspire Ltd, formerly Aspire Worldwide, went into insolvency months after investors' so-called "franchise agreements", some of which had been purchased for hundreds of thousands of dollars, were exchanged for shares in the now worthless company.